 None of this sat well with Mohammed Ibn Tumart, the Almohad spiritual leader from the Atlas who’d earned a reputation in Meknes and Salé as a religious vigilante, using his walking stick to shatter wine jars, smash musical instruments and smack men and women with the audacity to walk down the street together.
 Ibn Tumart finally got himself banished from Marrakesh in the 1120s for knocking Ali’s royal sister off her horse with his stick.

 But though Ibn Tumart died soon after, there was no keeping out the Almohads.
 They took over Fez after a nine-month siege in 1145, but reserved their righteous fury for Marrakesh two years later, razing the place to the ground and killing what was left of Ali’s court (Ali died as he lived, quietly, in 1144).
 Their first projects included rebuilding the Koutoubia Mosque – which Almoravid architects, not up on their algebra, had misaligned with Mecca – and adding the soaring, sublime stone minaret that became the template for Andalusian Islamic architecture.
 The Tin Mal Mosque was constructed in the High Atlas to honour Ibn Tumart in 1156, and it remains a wonder of austere graces and unshakeable foundations.

 Almohad Demolition & Construction Crews

 A bloody power struggle ensued between the sons of Ibn Tumart and the sons of his generals that wouldn’t be settled definitively until 1185, when Abu Yusuf Yacoub, the young son of the Muslim governor of Seville and Valencia, rode south into Morocco and drove his foes into the desert.
 But he also kept and expanded his power base in Spain, winning so many victories against the princes of Spain that he earned the moniker Al Mansour, ‘the Victorious’.
-He modelled Seville’s famous La Giralda after Marrakesh’s Koutoubia minaret and reinvented Marrakesh as an Almohad capital and learning centre to rival Fez.
+He modeled Seville’s famous La Giralda after Marrakesh’s Koutoubia minaret and reinvented Marrakesh as an Almohad capital and learning center to rival Fez.